GarrettMatthews/UtahLake/To_Do.md

 * Create variables for columns of interest
 * Compare these columns to look for patterns
 * Figure out what data there is
+ * Translate the location codes (see location_codes.csv) into physical locations, and then narrow in on Utah lake specifically, possibly seperate out the other tributaries at a later date